Urbana, Illinois: Primary and secondary

 Urbana High School's current building was built in 1914.
-It was designed by architect Joseph Royer who also designed many other area buildings such as the Urbana Free Library and the Champaign County Court House.
+It was designed by architect Joseph Royer, who also designed many other area buildings, such as the Urbana Free Library and the Champaign County Court House.
 The architecture is of the Tudor style defined primarily by the towers over the main entrance and flattened point arches over the doors.

 Not part of the Urbana School District, University Laboratory High School, locally known as Uni High, is a publicly funded laboratory school located on the campus of the University of Illinois in Urbana.
-It was founded in 1921.
-It is a research project of the University of Illinois College of Education.
+Founded in 1921, it is a research project of the University of Illinois College of Education.

 Urbana Middle School was first known as Urbana Junior High School in 1953.
 In 2003, the school was renovated for space.
 As of 2024, the school serves 897 students from grades 6 to 8.

-The Elementary schools in Urbana are Leal, Dr. Martin Luther King Jr., Dr. Preston L. Williams Jr., Thomas Paine, and Yankee Ridge.
-Urbana Early Childhood School is the former Washington Early Childhood Center and is located on the Prairie Campus next to Dr. Preston L. Williams Elementary.
+The elementary schools in Urbana are Leal, Dr. Martin Luther King Jr., Dr. Preston L. Williams Jr., Thomas Paine, and Yankee Ridge.
+Urbana Early Childhood School, the former Washington Early Childhood Center, is located on the Prairie Campus next to Dr. Preston L. Williams Elementary.

 Colleges and universities

 Most of the University of Illinois Urbana-Champaign campus lies in this city.
 It is a public land-grant research university and the flagship institution of the University of Illinois system.
-It is one of the largest public universities by enrollment in the United States with over 50,000 students enrolled annually, giving Urbana a large student population throughout the year.
+It is one of the largest public universities by enrollment in the United States, with over 50,000 students enrolled annually, giving Urbana a large student population throughout the year.